Intelligentlyfavoured/is-projects-4th-year-build-your-portfolio-github-workflow-essentials-Hope/README.md

 #### 2. Concept: Commit Messages & Issue References

-**Expectation 👀**: I thought commit messages were just a formality—and referencing issues?
+**Expectation 👀**: I thought commit messages were just a formality and referencing issues?
 Probably not needed for a small assignment.
 **Reality 😅**: Writing clear, purposeful messages and linking them to issues (e.g., `feat: add intro (#1)`) made my history super readable and auto-closed issues like magic!
 **Impact 💡**: I now see commit messages as part of the documentation.
 They helped me explain changes, track progress, and stay accountable.